Scientific Name

 Description

-Crassula 'Tom Thumb', also known as Crassula 'Klein Duimpje', is a charming small succulent with tiny triangular leaves arranged in opposite pairs along erect, spreading, or decumbent stems.
-The stems grow up to 6 inches (15 cm) long, including inflorescences.
-The mint green leaves have colorful reddish edges when grown in intense sunlight.
-They are up to 0.2 inches (0.5 cm) long and 0.15 inches (0.4 cm) wide.
+Crassula 'Tom Thumb', also known as Crassula 'Klein Duimpje', is a charming, small succulent with tiny, triangular leaves arranged in opposite pairs along erect, spreading, or decumbent stems.
+The stems can grow up to 6 inches (15 cm) long, including inflorescences.
+The minty green leaves have colorful reddish edges when exposed to intense sunlight.
+They can measure up to 0.2 inches (0.5 cm) long and 0.15 inches (0.4 cm) wide.
 There is also a variegated mutant called Crassula 'Pastel'.

 The tiny white to pinkish flowers appear in dense terminal clusters in spring.